DAW-Escola-Pia-Mataro-Client-24-25/00_intro-html-css/README.md

     This will apply the same font family to all `<h1>`, `<h2>`, and `<h3>` elements.

----
+> [!Tip]

-These selectors allow for precise targeting of HTML elements, enabling you to create complex styles and behaviors across different parts of your web page.
+> These selectors allow for precise targeting of HTML elements, enabling you to create complex styles and behaviors across different parts of your web page.
 They are fundamental to applying styles efficiently and cleanly in CSS.

----

 ## CI/CD